anku9798/Bike-Sharing-Assignment/README.md

 ### 3. Data Preparation for Modeling
 After exploring the data, the following preprocessing steps are performed:

-- **Dummy Variable Creation**: Dummy variables are created for categorical columns like `'season'`, `'month'`, `'weekday'`, and `'weathersit'` using `pd.get_dummies()`.
+- **Dummy Variable Creation**: Dummy variables are created for categorical columns like 'season', 'month', 'weekday', and 'weathersit' using pd.get_dummies().
-- **Scaling Features**: The numerical features are scaled using `MinMaxScaler` to normalize the values and bring them into the same range.
+- **Scaling Features**: The numerical features are scaled using MinMaxScaler to normalize the values and bring them into the same range.

 ### 4. Splitting Data into Train and Test Sets
-The dataset is split into training and testing sets using `train_test_split()`.
+The dataset is split into training and testing sets using train_test_split().
 The training set is used to train the model, and the test set is used to evaluate its performance.

 ### 5. Building the Linear Regression Model
 A linear regression model is built to predict bike demand: